w3f/polkadot-wiki/docs/learn/learn-governance.md

 The mechanism by which the Fellowship votes is the same (Substrate pallet) as what is used for Polkadot stakeholder voting for a proposed referendum.

+### Ranking System

 So how exactly does this ranking system work?

+To prevent a small group of participants from gaining effective control over the network this system with adhere to three main principles:

+1. The Fellowship must never have hard power over the network: it cannot change the parameters, conduct rescues or move assets.
+Their only power in governance resides in the the ability to reduce the effective timeline on which a referendum takes place.
+2. The Fellowship weights those with higher rank more in the aggregate opinion, however the weight should not be so high as to make a small number of higher members’ opinions be insurmountable when compared to a coherent opinion coming from lower-ranked membership.
+3. The Fellowship should be designed to grow and develop its membership and their aggregate levels of expertise and in doing ensure that its overall decision-making capacity gets stronger over time.

+To support these conditions, the Fellowship will have a constitution which outlines the requirements and expectations for individuals to attain and retain any given rank.
+Higher ranks are able to vote and promote lower ranks voting based on this constitution.

+**Demotion** occurs automatically after a given period has elapsed and the member is unable to defend their position to their peers.

+**Suspension** can happen only through general referendum, ensuring controversy or unpopularity with the Fellowship alone does not necessarily result in expulsion.

+Gaining access to top tiers of the ranks will also require a referendum, as to prevent the Fellowship from becoming a cabal (popularity with Fellowship peers alone is not enough to gain access to a top rank).

+### Whitelisting

+The Whitelist pallet does one thing: it allows one Origin to escalate the privilege level of another Origin for a certain operation.

+In Gov2, it allows the Fellowship to authorise a new origin (known as Whitelisted-Root) to be executed with Root-level privileges and will only work with certain specified commands that have been authorised by the Fellowship.
+The Whitelist pallet verifies two things:

+1. The origin really is the Whitelisted-Root (i.e. that the referendum passed on this track)
+2. The proposal has indeed been whitelisted by the Fellowship.

+If both conditions are true, the operation executes with Root-level privileges.

+### Blacklisting

+A proposal can be blacklisted by Root origin (e.g. sudo).
+A blacklisted proposal and its related referendum (if any) are immediately [canceled](#canceling).
+Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
+Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash, i.e.
+[proposal #2](https://polkascan.io/polkadot/democracy/proposal/2) in which the submitter used plain text to make a suggestion.

+Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} might be tempted to re-submit the same proposal.
+That said, this is far from a fool-proof method of preventing invalid proposals from being submitted - a single changed character in a proposal's text will also change the hash of the proposal, rendering the per-hash blacklist invalid.

 ## Frequently Asked Questions